ebu/libadm/docs/tutorial.rst

 Note that the IDs of the ADM elements are already properly set.
-This automatically happens when an ADM element is added to an :cpp:class:`adm::document`.
+This automatically happens when an ADM element is added to an :cpp:class:`adm::Document`.
 This is usually very convenient.
 But in some cases one might want to manually set the ID.
 If an ADM element already has an ID, the :cpp:class:`adm::IdAssigner` will use the ID if the ID is not already in use in the document.
 If it is, the :cpp:class:`adm::IdAssigner` will increase the ID